-Biodiversity bonus features
+Biodiversity

-We have installed bird and bat boxes on site to encourage biodiversity, and we are constantly looking at other opportunities to do more and add to our natural capital.
+We have installed bird and bat boxes on site to encourage biodiversity, and we are constantly looking at other opportunities to do more and add to the natural capital.
 For anyone reading this, ideas and suggestions are welcome!

 Oyster restoration project